New CGT proposals a ‘far cry from simplification’—ePrivateClient, The Financial Times and Wealth Briefing

 Under the proposals, there could also be cuts in the profits that investors can make without paying tax, and other technical adjustments that could also increase inheritance tax bills.

 New CGT proposals a 'far cry from simplification' is available to read on the ePrivateClient website via subscription.
-Her comments were also included in an article by The Financial Times available to read online via subscription, and in a Wealth Briefing article free to read here.
+Russsell-Cooke partner comments were also included in an article by The Financial Times available to read online via subscription, and in a Wealth Briefing article free to read here.

-Rebecca is a partner in the private client group advising families and individuals on all aspects of private client law including willsestate planningadministration of estatestrusts and powers of attorney.
+Our private client team advising families and individuals on all aspects of private client law including willsestate planningadministration of estatestrusts and powers of attorney.

-In the press Individuals & families Russell-Cooke ePrivateClient Rebecca Fisher CGT Capital Gains Tax Office of Tax Simplification The Financial Times FT Wealth Briefing
+In the press Private client Russell-Cooke ePrivateClient CGT Capital Gains Tax Office of Tax Simplification The Financial Times FT Wealth Briefing